Dragon2fly/logger_tt/README.md

 **Pre-existing loggers:**<br>
 Before this version, if you import submodules before importing `logger_tt` and there are loggers in submodules, these loggers do not inspect exception when you call `logger.exception()`.
-That is because there class was different than loggers created after importing `logger_tt`.
+That is because there class was different from the loggers created after importing `logger_tt`.
 Now all loggers have the same new class regardless the point of importing `logger_tt`.

 **setup_logging()**: This function should only be called once.